gbevin/SendMIDI/README.md

 ## Text File Format

 The text file that can be read through the "file" command can contain a list of commands and options, just like when you would have written them manually on the console (without the "sendmidi" executable).
-You can insert new lines instead of spaces and any line that starts with a dash (#) character is a comment.
+You can insert new lines instead of spaces and any line that starts with a hash (#) character is a comment.

 For instance, this is a text file for one of the examples above:
 ```